userfrosting/learn/pages/07.dependency-injection/01.concept/docs.md

 }
 ```

 In the above example, it doesn't matter if `Owl` received a `Nest` or an `ImprovedNest`, or even a `SuperDuperNest`, as long as they all obey the same definition defined by the `NestInterface`.
-Moreover, the Owl class can confidently call the `getSize` method of the injected `$nest` property, because interface make sure that method is available, no matter which implementation of the `NestInterface` it receive.
+Moreover, the Owl class can confidently call the `getSize` method of the injected `$nest` property, because the interface makes sure that method is available, no matter which implementation of the `NestInterface` it receives.

-Using interfaces to declare what kind of object a class is expected to receive, even if you don't plan to have multiple "nests" types, is a key element in *Autowiring* that we'll see shortly.
+Using interfaces to declare what kind of object a class is expected to receive, even if you don't plan to have multiple "nest" types, is a key element in *Autowiring* that we'll see shortly.

 This is of course a contrived example, but the general strategy of keeping your classes loosely coupled is a good way to make your code more reusable and easily tested.

-[notice=tip]You can learn more, and see other examples on the [PHP-DI Website : Understanding Dependency Injection](https://php-di.org/doc/understanding-di.html).[/notice]
+[notice=tip]You can learn more, and see other examples, on the [PHP-DI Website : Understanding Dependency Injection](https://php-di.org/doc/understanding-di.html).[/notice]